 As a side note I am not an introvert; in fact, I consider myself an introvert and extrovert depending on my mood.
 Still more times than not, I have trouble explaining what I do.

-My latest response to “what do you do?” has been “I help small businesses plan and execute their marketing strategies”.
+My latest response to “what do you do?” has been “I help growth focused businesses plan and execute their marketing strategies”.
 Most business owners understand this to a certain degree but it’s definitely still a broad answer.
 What about the vast majority of consumers that know nothing about marketing?
 What do I say to them?
 It becomes awkward when I say my go to answer because they scratch their heads.
 Then I would say web design and marketing.
 They still scratch their head.

 In the previous example I mentioned, Sam Horn then asked this CEO what he does that she can see, smell, taste, or touch.
 The idea was to ask questions that related to their experiences and how they used or benefited from his company’s products.
 The CEO started talking about computers, credit cards, and financial software.
 All this technical talk will go above most people’s heads so Sam’s bright idea was to say that he makes products that makes online purchases safe.
 The devised question was to ask if they have ever shopped on amazon, ebay, or travelocity as it is something they can see.
 The final answer was “I make the software that makes it safe for you to buy online”.
 Bingo.
 Laymen’s terms.